Installation

 conda is a package and environment manager.
 It allows to create environments, install PythonTM packages and their dependencies within these environments. miniconda is a free minimal installer for conda.

-executable is installed by typing in a terminal conda --version
+Ensure that conda executable is installed by typing in a terminal conda --version.

 Once miniconda installed, you will be able to see an Anaconda Powershell Prompt (Miniconda3) added to your system.